Tanja Tetzlaff: Life

 She founded the Tetzlaff Quartet in 1994, a string quartet with her brother Christian Tetzlaff as the first violinist, Elisabeth Kufferath and Hanna Weinmeister.
 She has also performed chamber music regularly with pianists including Leif Ove Andsnes, Alexander Lonquich, Lauma Skride, Gunilla Süssmann and with Lars Vogt who founded the Spannungen chamber music festival in Heimbach.
 She has played with violinists including Baiba Skride and Antje Weithaas.

 Tetzlaff's repertoire is wide-ranging and also includes contemporary music of the 20th and 21st centuries, such as a CD with the cello concertos by Wolfgang Rihm and Ernst Toch.

+Since April 2024, Tetzlaff has been professor of cello and chamber music at the University of the Arts Bremen.

 Tetzlaff is married to the violinist Florian Donderer.
 She plays an instrument by Giovanni Battista Guadagnini from 1776.